How do Christians “Stand-up and Fight for What’s Right”?

 Sigh.

-The partisanship and division have created a space where political chaos and social anarchy are flourishing.
+The partisanship and division have created a weird space where political chaos and social anarchy are flourishing.
 No one on either side of the political divide is speaking to one another because cooperation is now equated with sedition.
 As a result, nothing sane is taking place in the political realm.
 A loosening of moral standards has further complicated an increasingly complex situation resulting in a death spiral of lawlessness which has caused people to become more contentious and even downright feral at times.
 The over-all lack of self-control is causing politicians to feel justified in taking a more despotic approach to policymaking which has led to even more anger, division and lawlessness.

 SIGH.

 No one in their right mind would celebrate the incredibly volatile cultural and political moment in which we find ourselves.
 Political unrest, social chaos and anarchy are never really good for anyone but a few tyrants.
-That being said, I suspect there might be a potential spiritual win in this political division for the Church.
+That being said, if Christians are wise enough to capitalize on it, there just might be a potential spiritual win in this political division for the Church.

 Here’s why:

 In the west at least, our ugly cultural and political muddle can be traced back to a turning away from God and the values that accompany faith in God.
-This turning away happened slowly over the course of the last century or so with the last two years being a tipping point towards society-wide secularism and atheism.
-Here’s the thing though: it’s just a fact that human beings were made to believe in something bigger than themselves (Ecclesiastes 3:11).
-So, when society turned away from God most people did not simply embrace humanism or atheism with open arms.
-Instead most turned to something just as foolish.
-Politics.
-Politics have become the hope of mankind.
+This turning away happened slowly over the course of the last century or so with the last four years being a tipping point towards society-wide secularism and atheism.

 This is the real reason politics are no longer something most folks can agree to disagree about.
 Politics are no longer simply trivial matters of policymaking or a matter of personal opinion.
 Politics are the new religious dogma.
 Humans have historically had a hard time agreeing to disagree on matters of faith and dogma.